andreasonny83/TheLanguageQUIZ/README.md

 First of all, make sure you have installed Composer on your machine and Grunt watch is running in the background:
 1. From inside your terminal window, reach the project root directory (eg. /user/root/the-language-quiz/ )
 2. Then run: grunt watch
-3. Open a new terminal window/tab and navigate inside your source file folder (eg. /user/root/the-language-quiz/src )
+3. Open a new terminal window/tab and navigate inside your API folder (eg. /user/root/the-language-quiz/src/api )
 4. Now launch: composer install
 This will create the composer.lock and will install all the libraries required in the project